pactus-project/docs/content/tutorials/send-transaction-gui.md

 ![Transfer Transaction Dialog](/images/transfer-transaction-dialog.png)

-It's important to note that the [transaction fee](/concepts/transaction/fee/) will be calculated based on the amount you're sending.

 When sending or receiving a transaction from either exchange or another person that's not you, it is important to use a memo to ensure the transaction is attributed to the intended recipient.